-All over the world, people eat different foods on New Year's Day to bring good luck in the coming months—each dish with an interesting reason for its place at the table.
-Read on to learn more about these fun traditions.
+All over the world, people eat different foods on New Year's Day to bring good luck in the coming months.
+Read on to learn more about these traditional New Year's foods.

-Because pork can be such a rich and fatty meat (hello, bacon!), it can represent success in the coming year.
+Because pork can be such a rich and fatty meat (hello, bacon!), it can represent success in the coming year—which is why it makes such a fitting New Year’s food.
 Further, pigs are animals that continuously push forward as they eat (unlike chickens, which move backward), symbolizing the potential for progress.

 Lentils are another legume that gets attention on New Year’s Day.
 Their resemblance to ancient Roman coins (brown, shiny and round) make them a symbol of good fortune in Italian homes, and they’re most often served with that other notable luck-bringer, pork.

 Though several theories exist to explain why black-eyed peas are a traditional New Year’s food for Southerners, the prevailing notion dates back to the Civil War.
 The legumes were considered animal food, but when the Confederate troops were starving after being raided by the Union soldiers, those black-eyed peas saved the day and their lives.
 Talk about lucky!

 Here are some black-eyed peas recipes that are sure bring you some luck:

 The luck behind leafy greens comes from their appearance—the color and shape is thought to resemble folded money, making them symbolic of wealth and prosperity.
 Southerners often pair them with the aforementioned black-eyed peas to double their chances of a good year!